 OPKs let you know that ovulation is near, most of the time you will ovulate within 12-36 from a positive result.
-You do have to take a few steps to ensure you’re using them properly, but overall they are easy to use and read.
+You do have to take a few steps to ensure you’re using them properly and taking them at the proper time, but overall they are easy to use and read.

 What OPKs do NOT tell you is the exact day you have ovulated.
 Ovulation Predictor Kits are what they say they are a predictor of ovulation nothing more.

 For most women OPKs along with their cycle data is plenty of info and they are able to achieve pregnancy within a matter of months.

 But again, OPKs and cycle data do not fully answer the question: “When do I ovulate?” to find that out you will need to have some serious dedication and a special thermometer.

 BBT Charting is pretty simple in theory – sleep, take your temp when you wake up and record your temperature daily.

 BBT is not so easy in practice.
 It is very “touchy”.
 If you forget to take your temp immediately upon waking and get up to use the bathroom you will not get an accurate reading.

 You also have to make sure you follow a strict DAILY routine AND it takes a minimum of 2-3 months to really get a good reading.